 Former laboratory supervisor at Metabolic Technologies, Inc. and now current laboratory supervisor at Heartland Assays, Dr. John A. Rathmacher, received his B.S. and M.S. at Purdue University and went on to receive his Ph.D. from Iowa State University.
 Dr. Rathmacher not only has conducted extensive research on 3-Methylhistidine (3MH) analysis and modeling protein turnover, but has over 10 referred publications as well as 20 abstracts on the metabolic modeling and analytical methodologies.
 Dr. Rathmacher has been with Metabolic Technologies, Inc. for about 19 years and has conducted research on ß-hydroxy-ß-methylbutyrate (HMB) for nearly 25 years with 39 peer-reviewed articles.

 With the leadership and expertise of Dr. Rathmacher and his analytical group, combined with the skilled Heartland Assays’ team, we believe we’ve created a best-of-class analytical lab to better serve our customers and their expanding needs.

 Heartland Assays' mission is to provide cutting-edge analytics, robust methodologies, and precise, accurate results for their clientele.
 Heartland Assays can help you with the assessment and evaluation of Vitamin D (including metabolites and binding proteins), physiological amino acids, β-hydroxy-β-methylbutyrate (HMB), hormones (by ELISA), and protein analysis.
 These analyses can be performed with all types of sample matrices including biological tissues and fluids from cell cultures, animals, and humans, and all types of foods, feeds, concentrates, and supplements.
-With cutting-edge technology and over 95 years of combined experience, Heartland Assays has the knowledge, skills, and expertise to support all of your analytical needs.
+With innovative and proprietary technology, Heartland Assays has the knowledge, skills, and expertise to support all of your analytical needs.